factorial-io/phabalicious/docs/configuration.md

     * `prefix` the optional table-prefix to use
     * `skipCreateDatabase` do not create a database when running the install task.
 * `adminUser`, default is `admin`, the name of the admin-user to set when running the reset-task on `dev`-instances
+* `adminPass`, default is empty, will be computed on request.
+You can get it via `phab -c<config> get:property adminPass` -- this can be overridden per host or globally.
 * `replaceSettingsFile`, default is true.
 If set to false, the settings.php file will not be replaced when running an install.
 * `installOptions` default is `distribution: minimal, locale: en, options: ''`.
 You can change the distribution to install and/ or the locale.
 * `drupalVersion` set the drupal-version to use.
 If not set phabalicious is trying to guess it from the `needs`-configuration.